aurijoy/FileStorageWithRESTAPI/README.md

 	server.port=8081

  4.5
-	I have also enabled WebSecurity configuration for SpringSecurity
+	I have also enabled WebSecurity configuration for SpringSecurity.

  5 Database

-	We have used MySQL as our Database for all our functionalities
+	We have used MySQL 8.0.13 as our Database for all our functionalities.

   5.1 Entites
       User- Basic User Entity to interface with USerDetail